 Bow #1: How to Make a Classic 2-Loop Bow With Wired Ribbon

-Follow these steps on how to make a basic 2-loop bow using the “M” method.
+Follow these step by step instructions on how to make a basic 2-loop bow using the “M” method.

 I call this bow the “Easy M”.
 It is a simple bow and my “go-to” bow.
 It works with any kind of ribbon, but best with wired ribbon.